 Can I use the scholarship at any college I want?

-No. The scholarship is available at Portland Community College, Clackamas Community College: Water & Environmental Technology program and Mount Hood Community College.
+No. The scholarship is available at Portland Community College and Mount Hood Community College.

 How do I apply for the Future Connect Scholarship?

 The Future Connect Application will go live on the PCC website in the first week of December at PCC and First week of January at MHCC.
 Priority will be given to those applicants who complete the application earliest and before the March 1st deadline.

 How do I apply for financial aid?

 The first step in seeking financial aid for higher education is filling out the Free Application for Federal Student Aid (FAFSA).
 Future Connect Scholarship applicants MUST complete the FAFSA.
 Starting January 1st, fill out the FAFSA online at fafsa.ed.gov.
 College financial aid goes fast.
 The earlier you can get in your FAFSA application and all of the other information that a college asks for, the sooner you'll receive your financial aid package.

 Once I am notified I have been selected, am I guaranteed a scholarship?